utep-cs-systems-courses/s24-video-toy-bvillarreal4/lcdLib/README.md

 # lcdLib from Project 3: LCD Game

+##Description

+Button 1: draws a smiley face
+Button 2: draws a chicken face
+Button 3: draws a basketball net
+Button 4: draws a basketball net with the ball inside the net, adds confetti and plays a ring

 ## Introduction

 lcdLib provides primitives for a pixel, rectangle, clearing the screen and a 5x7 font.
 Handles all the lower-level "messy stuff".